 Widowhood is seeing a purple wildflower in bloom.
 It’s recalling how he’d often stop by the roadside on his way home from work to retrieve the little purple flowers that reminded us of our daughter, whose favorite color was purple, who we had lost at the age of 13.
 And although the memory was too painful for us to talk about, without a word he’d hand me the flowers as if to say, “I haven’t forgotten.
 I still care.
 We still share all the precious memories we have of her, and in our hearts she’ll live forever.”
 It’s carrying that heartbreak alone, and realizing no one can share that pain with you as he could.
 It’s knowing that no one else is going to see the significance he saw in a little purple wildflower.

 Simply put, I’ve learned that widowhood is hard.
 But, I’m learning it doesn’t have to be hopeless.
-If you’d like to share what you’re learning through your loss, leave your contact information and someone from our team will contact you soon.
+If you’d like to share what you’re learning or wrestling with through your loss, leave your contact information and someone from our team will contact you soon.